mrbusche/backseatfan.com/_posts/2010-11-27-nfl-week-12-picks.md

   </p>

   <p>
-    Matt: Jets - Terrell Owens last week, &#8220;What's crazy is the fact that we're just terrible, that's just plain and simple.
+    Matt: Jets - Terrell Owens last week, "What's crazy is the fact that we're just terrible, that's just plain and simple.
 When I say we that's me included.
-Let me emphasize and look you into the eyes—we are terrible!&#8221; That says it all.
+Let me emphasize and look you into the eyes—we are terrible!"
+That says it all.
   </p>

   <p>